Tactikal/CSE151A-WI23-Project/README.md

 ## Discussion

+### Data Exploration

+Age Distribution: Looking at the figure, we see that the age distribution skews left with the mode being at mid-40s, with a sharp dropdown of people at above age 50.
+This means that we have a majority younger database in terms of age.

+Hours Per Week Distribution: This graph shows that the vast majority of people work 30-40 hour weeks since this unimodal distribution has an extremely massive spike, with the mode representing 25,000 people while every other bar represents less than 5,000 people.

+Education Level Distribution: It seems that the highest counts are in education levels 9, 10, 13, which represents high school grad, some college level, and bachelors respectively.
+These three education levels should make sense as the most common education levels as we have a relatively young age dataset.

+Sex and Income Distribution: There is twice as many males as females in this dataset, meaning that males make up two-thirds of our data, which is a very significant bias.
+Also it seems that there are much more who make less than 50K compared to those who make more than 50K in our dataset.
+This could lead to some class imbalancing issues when we later run models for this dataset.

+### Preprocessing

+Overall preprocessing our data to be used for machine learning models was a success

 ### Model 1: Logistic Regression
 Our model is consistent throughout the testing and training predictions, and the log loss values are very close.
 We have high precision and recall for Class 0 (<=50K) but lower precision and significantly lower recall for Class 1 (>50K), likely due to the class imbalance (6000 samples for Class 0 but 2000 for Class 1).
 The model is well fit with good generalization, but definitely could benefit from reducing the amount of samples for class 0.
 We think that it might fit within the ideal range for model complexity, as errors on both test data and train data are low.

-For our next 2 models, we are thinking of using SVM classification to classify who gets what income.
-We plan on using SVM classification specifically because it is very useful in binary classification and, more importantly, there are methods for us to able to penalize misclassification of the minority class.
-Additionally, for our second model, we can use a Keras ANN since those are often used to perform prediction / classification tasks with high effectiveness.

 We can conclude that our first model has a high accuracy rate for predicting if someone makes less than or equal to 50k, but is much weaker for predicting if they make more than 50k.
 This was because there was less data for those making over 50k, which led to worse predictions.
 For future models, we may try making adjustments to the data to reduce the impact of the unbalanced data, or using models that perform relatively well regardless of the number of input entries.
 We could also perform multiple training runs exclusively on the entries that have income over 50k, to make sure that the model gets to work with it more.

+For our next 2 models, we are thinking of using SVM classification to classify who gets what income.
+We plan on using SVM classification specifically because it is very useful in binary classification and, more importantly, there are methods for us to able to penalize misclassification of the minority class.
+Additionally, for our second model, we can use a Keras ANN since those are often used to perform prediction / classification tasks with high effectiveness.

 ### Model 2: Keras ANN
 We saw a slight increase in accuracy from our first model, with greatly increased precision and recall for Class 1.
 Similarly to the first model, it would fit within the ideal range for model complexity due to the fact that there is a small difference between train and test errors.
 However, it may lean more towards overfitting since the test error appears to be a bit higher than that of the train error.